-SET-UP AUTOMATIC CHIP/SECTOR ERASE COMMANDS
+AUTOMATIC CHIP ERASE COMMANDS

 Chip erase is a six-bus cycle operation.
 There are two "unlock" write cycles.
 These are followed by writing the "set-up" command 80H.
-Two more "unlock" write cycles are then followed by the chip erase command 10H or sector erase command 30H.
+Two more "unlock" write cycles are then followed by the chip erase command 10H.

-The Automatic Chip Erase does not require the device to be entirely pre-programmed prior to executing the Automatic Chip Erase.
+The device does not require the system to entirely preprogram prior to executing the Automatic Chip Erase.
 Upon executing the Automatic Chip Erase, the device will automatically program and verify the entire memory for an all-zero data pattern.
 When the device is automatically verified to contain an all-zero pattern, a self-timed chip erase and verify begin.
 The erase and verify operations are completed when the data on Q7 is "1" at which time the device returns to the Read mode.
 The system is not required to provide any control or timing during these operations.